The Heifetz War Years

 After the second concert, Pales drew up the courage to meet Heifetz.
 “I found my way to his dressing room where a crowd had already gathered and a U.S. Army captain stood by.
 Heifetz was most gracious talking and signing autographs.”
 Meeting with these men who had sacrificed so much, meant a great deal to Heifetz.
 After awhile, the Army captain approached him and said in a loud voice: “Mr. Heifetz, we need to leave now.
 The general is waiting.”
 There was still a long line of soldiers waiting to meet him, and Heifetz’s reply summed up his feeling about the troops and his sense of responsibility to them.
 Heifetz looked up at the soldiers waiting in line and flashed them a smile.
 Then he turned to the captain and said just what all of the soldiers wanted to hear: “I’m sorry, Captain, but you can tell the general that he will have to wait.”

-John Maltese is professor emeritus of music at Jacksonville State University, Alabama.
-John Anthony Maltese is the Albert B. Saye Professor and Head of the Political Science Department at the University of Georgia.
-They are currently writing the authorized biography of Jascha Heifetz.
+John Maltese was professor emeritus of music at Jacksonville State University, Alabama.
+John Anthony Maltese is the Albert B. Saye Professor and Head of the Political Science Department at the University of Georgia, and he is currently writing the authorized biography of Jascha Heifetz.

 This article originally appeared in abridged form in The Strad Magazine, and is reproduced here with their permission.